 Features of Calabash:

-Calabash is a top mobile automation testing tool for native and hybrid mobile apps.
+Calabash is a top mobile automation testing tool for native and hybrid apps.
 It's easy to use and can make your testing life much simpler.

 Supported Platforms: iOS, Android